 Between Hours/Interdisciplinary Dialogues, Applied Psychoanalysis Programme of the Toronto Psychoanalytic Society presents:

-FREE public talks on the ideas of Freud by Canadian psychoanalysts with an open discussion about their impact on our lives today.
+FREE public talks on psychoanalytic ideas with an open discussion about their impact on our lives today.

 The Freud Café

 Shakespeare’s Prefiguring of Psychoanalysis and Psychoanalytic Reverie: The Dream within the Dream

 Saturday, May 13, 2023: 2:45 pm to 4:15 pm (ET)

 ** DISTANCE PARTICIPATION: This free event is available via Zoom only.